sin-ack/zigself/README.md

 ## Building zigSelf

-1. Clone the repository with submodules: `git clone --recurse-submodules https://github.com/sin-ack/zigself`
+1. Clone the repository: `git clone https://github.com/sin-ack/zigself`
 2. Run the code: `zig build run -- examples/fibonacci.self`

 That's it!
 If you want to build a release version, you can build one with